 What do you have to do to get foreign filesystems to mount using this week?

-osxfuse is the infrastructure providing access to a bunch of other file systems.
+osxfuse/ a.k.a. macFUSE is the infrastructure providing access to a bunch of other file systems.
 It recently become closed source in a controversial, suspect manner, and is thus deprecated for many uses, e.g. Homebrew.

 Burning bootable ISO images to USB

 hdiutil convert -format UDRW -o something.img \ something.iso

 Say it was /dev/disk3… Unmount and clobber the right one (careful now) with the new dmg:

 diskutil unmountDisk /dev/disk3 dd if=./debian-6.0.7-amd64-netinst.img.dmg of=/dev/rdisk3 bs=1m diskutil eject /dev/disk3

 Doing this without intermediate dmg output left as an exercise for the premature optimizer.